teyfikavkan/FindingLocationsInUniversity/README.md

 # FindingLocationsInUniversity
-This project helps visitors to find locations wherever they want to go.
+This project helps visitors to find locations wherever they want to go in university.